easy-model-fusion/docs/source/conduct.rst

 If you encounter any behavior that violates this code of conduct, please :doc:`reach out to us <contact>` immediately.
 We are committed to addressing and resolving any issues promptly and fairly.
 We appreciate your cooperation in creating a positive and inclusive community for everyone.

-If you have any questions or concerns regarding the code of conduct, please don't hesitate to reach out to us.
+If you have any questions or need further assistance, feel free to :doc:`reach out to us <contact>`.